oyarsa/graphmind/src/paper_hypergraph/asap/README.md

 $ python merge.py
 ```

+The paths can be changed via CLI arguments.
+See `merge.py --help` for more information
+on the options.

 In the ASAP-Review dataset, NIPS papers don't have ratings in their reviews, only the
 ICLR papers.